|

 Westminster), may be

-either administrative or
+either Administrative or

-judicial, except in the case of
+Judicial, except in the case of

 sessions, which may only

-The functions ordinarily
+commissions.
+The functions

-entrusted to an
+ordinarily entrusted to an

 administrative commission